Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Malgrange's theorem

 It would be ideal to drop the $\bb Q$-factoriality assumption in the theorem.
 We are able to do this when $\cal F$ is terminal, see Corollary \ref{c_term_malg}.

 Theorem \ref{t_Malgrange} has the following immediate consequence.

 \begin{cor} Let $P \in X$ be a germ of an isolated threefold singularity with a co-rank 1 foliation $\cal F$.
 Suppose that $X$ is $\bb Q$-factorial and that $\cal F$ is canonical.
 Then $\cal F$ has a separatrix at $P$. \end{cor} \begin{proof} If $\cal F$ is smooth outside of $P$ then this follows directly from Theorem \ref{t_Malgrange}.
-Otherwise let $Z \subset \text{sing}(\cal F)$ be a curve.
+Otherwise let $Z \subset \text{sing}(\cal F)$ be a curve and note that $Z$ is tangent to $\cal F$.
 Observe that there is a germ of a separatrix for all $Q \in Z-P$.
-By Theorem \ref{t_canimpliesnondicritical} $\cal F$ is non-dicritical and so using the arguments of \cite{CC92} it is not hard to check that this implies there exists a separatrix at $P$. \end{proof}
+By Theorem \ref{t_canimpliesnondicritical} $\cal F$ is non-dicritical and so by Lemma \ref{l_formalseparatrix} we may extend $S_Q$ to a neighborhood of $Z$, which in turn gives separatrix at $P$. \end{proof}

 Recall that in general even if $\cal F$ is non-dicritical, if $P \in X$ is a singular point then there may be no separatrices at $P$.
 See \cite{Camacho88} results in this direction on surfaces.